yclobb/Calculate/README.md

 # Calculate Block

-A Tetris-style falling-block game where every block is a digit (`0-9`) or an operator (`+ - * % =`).
+A simple Tetris-style falling-block game where every block is a digit (`0-9`) or an operator (`+ - * % =`).
 Pieces fall as **1-4 block shapes** (single, domino, trominoes, tetrominoes) that you can **rotate**, and each cell carries its own character.
 Instead of clearing full rows, you clear blocks by forming